iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning-experiments.md

 Although DVC uses minimal resources to keep track of the experiments, they may clutter tables and the workspace.
-DVC allows to remove specific experiments from the workspace or delete all not-yet-[persisted] experiments at once.
+DVC allows to remove specific experiments from the workspace or delete the ones that are not [final] yet.

-[persisted]: /doc/user-guide/experiment-management/persisting-experiments
+[final]: /doc/user-guide/experiment-management/persisting-experiments

 ## Removing specific experiments